uofu-emb/rtos/README.md

 - Code review
     - When all activities are complete, the team will create a pull request (PR).
 Each team will be paired with another team.
 Each team will be responsible for doing code review for the other team.
 In order to pass the code review, all unit tests must pass.
 The reviewers should verify the code  completes all the requirements of the lab.
 The team should also review for style, organization, and clarity.
 If changes are necessary, the team can make the changes and resubmit for review.
     - In order to complete the lab, students must pass their own code review.
 They must also complete their assigned review.
 One unavoidable problem of the review process is that control is given to another party during review.
 It is the team's responsibility to ensure the reviewing team finishes the review.
 Badgering your colleague to finish reviewing your PR is a fact of life in industry practice.
 If needed, the instructor can help resolve any conflicts.
-## Project to synthesize concepts
-The class will work together on a large project to apply the concepts learned in the course.
-Small groups will take on tasks that contribute towards the final product.
-Students will work on multiple tasks and teams over the course of the project.

 # Course Schedule
 | Day      | Lab                                      | Discussion                                                    |